mosmn/Blog-admin/README.md

 # Blog Admin

-This project is a blog administration frontend, built with React, Vite, React Router, and styled-components.
-It is designed for use by administrators to manage blog posts and comments.
+This project is a Content Management System (CMS) for managing my blog posts and comments.
+It is built with React, Vite, React Router, and styled-components.

 ## Features